Akashkumar888/Food-Delivery/README.md

 ### 3. Configure Environment Variables

 - Copy `.env.example` to `.env` in each folder (if available).
-- Set up MongoDB URI, JWT secrets, Razorpay keys, etc.
+- Fill in MongoDB URI, JWT secrets, Razorpay keys, etc.

 ### 4. Run the Applications